Zi-Jian-Gao/Moal/README.md

 @inproceedings{moal,
- author = {Gao, Zijian and Jia, Wangwang and Zhang, Xingxing and Zhou, Dulan and Xu, Kele and Feng, Dawei and Dou, Yong and Mao, Xinjun and Wang, Huaimin}, booktitle = {Conference on Computer Vision and Pattern Recognition}, title = {Knowledge Memorization and Rumination for Pre-trained Model-based Class-Incremental Learning}, year = {2025}
+ author = {Gao, Zijian and Jia, Wangwang and Zhang, Xingxing and Zhou, Dulan and Xu, Kele and Feng, Dawei and Dou, Yong and Mao, Xinjun and Wang, Huaimin}, booktitle = {IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, title = {Knowledge Memorization and Rumination for Pre-trained Model-based Class-Incremental Learning}, year = {2025}
 }